Pair comparison is a measurement method that has been used in two quite different spheres, for similar purposes.

 1.8 Repeat who process until all possible comparisons have been made and the results table is full, like the one below.

-2. Collate a list of all performance criteria used in all comparisons, and then
+2. Collate a list of all performance criteria used in all comparisons

-2.1 Calculate the percentage of all pair comparisons where each criteria was used.
+2.1 Calculate the number of all pair comparisons where each criteria was used.

 2.2 Calculate the average ranking given on each criteria